-LANSING, Mich. — The Michigan Counties Workers’ Compensation Fund (MCWCF) has issued grants to agencies providing services in five counties to help reduce employee accidents and injuries, the fund announced April 25.
+LANSING, Mich. — The Michigan Counties Workers’ Compensation Fund (MCWCF) has issued grants totaling $7,247 to agencies providing services in five counties to help reduce employee accidents and injuries, the fund announced Sept.
+10.

 These sums are part of the MCWCF’s Loss Prevention Grants Program, started in 2014.
-With this first round of grants in 2019, the fund has issued nearly $210,000 over the course of the program so far.
+With this first round of grants in 2019, the fund has issued about $220,000 over the course of the program so far.

 “Though the program is not even a decade old, it has become a fundamental part of our service to our members,” said Timothy K. McGuire, administrator.
 “In our 40th anniversary year, the Loss Prevention Grants reflect our continuing commitment to innovation, employee safety and member services.”